Nutmeg – Grandma’s Remedy – Uses of Nutmeg apart from the culinary purpose.

 Why should this be given to infants?
 The three herbs when mixed with breast milk and given, increases the appetite,reduces colic/regurgitation and aids in digestion.
 It also helps the infant to sleep a little longer ,which is a blessing for the mom as she too can catch-up with her forty winks 🙂

 After this procedure,the herbs are dried in shade[covered] and stored in an airtight container until next use.Even if a little bit of dampness is present,the herbs turn moldy.Hence care should be taken during preparation and storage.

-The authenticity of the practise of giving nutmeg and other herbs lies in the fact that it has been given to little ones for a very very long time.
-If you are from India ,espcially from the South ,ask your mom/grandmom and they will surely nod with approval.
+The authenticity of the practice of giving nutmeg and other herbs lies in the fact that it has been given to little ones for a very very long time.
+If you are from India ,especially from the South ,ask your mom/grand-mom and they will surely nod with approval.

 I have been given this to my lil angel from day 11 till date.

-NOTE:Please do not use this as a medical advice.Seek the advice of your medical practisioner / elders before giving this to your infant.
+NOTE:Please do not use this as a medical advice.Seek the advice of your medical practitioner / elders before giving this to your infant.